cs401-fall2022/lesson23-skarletwilliams/README.md

 <embed src="my-design.pdf" height=500 alt="Design Layout">
 <div>

-Sunday I decided to take a crack at actually designing the website, and I had a lot of fun.
+Sunday I decided to take a crack at actually implementing the designed website, and I had a lot of fun.
 I was also able to figure out <i>some</i> of the database stuff.
 Not including how to stop sql injection, but everything basic.
 And I was able to add automatic time stamps and sort the posts in reverse order.

 <div>
 <img src="progress.png" alt="Week One Current Design">